 How Long Does Pasta Salad Last?

-Most types of pasta salad last for only 3 to 4 days.
-Those with an oil-based dressing usually retain quality better than those with dairy- or mayo-based ones, but all you get is an extra day or so.
-If your salad includes any ingredient that loses quality faster, the flavor might deteriorate even sooner.
+Pasta salad keeps for 3 to 4 days in the fridge.
+Salads with oil-based dressing retain quality better than those dairy- or mayo-based ones, but all you get is an extra day or so.
+If your salad includes any ingredient that loses quality faster, the flavor will deteriorate even sooner.

 Some pasta salads can last even up to 5 to 7 days, but it all depends on the ingredients.
 As you can imagine, some food products retain taste and texture better than others.

 If you’re following a recipe online, those usually recommend how long you can store the salad in the fridge.
 If there’s such a suggestion, use it.
-If not, go with the 3 to 4 days rule of thumb.
+Otherwise, go with the 3 to 4 days rule of thumb.